COVID-19 vaccine: Russia talks to India on different levels of cooperation

 Such policy is obviously increasing mistrust, instability and uncertainty taking us from the vital solutions, he also told a conference.

-"We hope to further expanding our cooperation with India and other friendly countries to prevent such scenarios and move towards just and equal multipolar world order, democratisation of global governance, collective solutions to global and regional problems and close coordination for this purpose at various multilateral institution, he further aded.
+"We hope to further expanding our cooperation with India and other friendly countries to prevent such scenarios and move towards just and equal multipolar world order, democratisation of global governance, collective solutions to global and regional problems and close coordination for this purpose at various multilateral institution, he further added.